DjCrqss/grade-calc-site/README.md

 ## Upcoming features
 - Adding all your tests and assignments for the year + a grade goal will 'fill' the ones you haven't done yet to show what you must achieve to stay on track.
 - Selecting predict on a test/assignment will allow you to enter a predicted grade that will scale the unfilled ones as well if you're confident on what you will get!
+- Filler images for the home screen and course screen if you have no added elements
+- Possibly minimising cards
+- Make term/semester cards stored to scroll horizontally for less clutter and to be more in-line with material guidelines

 ---------